 — ANonce, SNonce, R0KH-ID, and R1KH-ID shall be set to the values contained in the second message of this sequence.

-— The Element Count field of the MIC Control field shall be set to the number of elements protected in this frame (variable).
+— The Element Count subfield of the MIC Control field shall be set to the number of elements protected in this frame (variable).

+— The RSNXE Used subfield of the MIC Control field shall be set to 1 if the FTO set any subfield, except the Field Length subfield, of the Extended RSN Capabilities field in the RSNXE; otherwise this subfield shall be set to 0.

 — When the negotiated AKM is 00-0F-AC:3, 00-0F-AC:4, or 00-0F-AC:9, the MIC shall be calculated using the KCK and the AES-128-CMAC algorithm.
 The output of the AES-128-CMAC shall be 128 bits.